ricoms/video_image_features/README.md

 Repository for feature extraction from images and videos.

-A basic list of features this repository extracts:
+A basic list of features this repository extracts and their references:

 * Image features:
   - Dense SIFT (Scale-invariant feature transform) - Patented so NO!